-- Board Composition: recommending to the Company's board of directors individuals for election or re-election as independent non-executive directors; - Board Effectiveness: overseeing the process for evaluating Board and Board committee effectiveness; and - Corporate Governance: developing and recommending to the Board governance frameworks, principles and policies, including by monitoring developments in corporate governance and considering the applicability of such developments to the Company's needs and circumstances.
+- Board Composition: recommending to the Group's board of directors individuals for election or re-election as independent non-executive directors; - Board Effectiveness: overseeing the process for evaluating Board and Board committee effectiveness; and - Corporate Governance: developing and recommending to the Board governance frameworks, principles and policies, including by monitoring developments in corporate governance and considering the applicability of such developments to the Group's needs and circumstances.

-At an executive level, the Company is managed by a Senior Leadership Team (SLT), comprising senior managers who effectively run the Company.
-The SLT meets fortnightly and is chaired by the Company's CEO.
+At an executive level, the Group is managed by a Senior Leadership Team ("SLT"), comprising senior managers who effectively run the Group.
+The SLT meets fortnightly and is chaired by the Group's CEO.
 The SLT reports on a quarterly basis to the Board.
 In addition, the CEO is also a member of the Board and presents a CEO's report to the Board which includes details of matters discussed by the SLT.
 The SLT considers the following matters on a regular and continuous basis:

-- (i) ongoing management and review of progress against the Company's strategy as approved by the Board; - (ii) monitoring of the Company's trading results and financial position; - (iii) review of the Company's operations and functions; - (iv) review of the talent within the Company; - (v) management of special projects; and - (vi) reporting to the Company' parent company.
+- (i) ongoing management and review of progress against the Group's strategy as approved by the Board; - (ii) monitoring of the Group's trading results and financial position; - (iii) review of the Group's operations and functions; - (iv) review of the talent within the Group;

+- (v) management of special projects; and - (vi) reporting to the Group's parent company.

-Governance over the Company's financial risks is provided by the Finance Committee, chaired by the Chief Financial Officer, which meets on a quarterly basis.
+Governance over the Group's financial risks is provided by the Finance Committee, chaired by the Chief Financial Officer, which meets on a quarterly basis.
 The Chief Financial Officer reports monthly to the SLT on financial performance and risks, and quarterly to the Board Audit Committee and the Board.

-Governance over the Company's risk management is provided by the ERC, chaired by the Chief Risk, which meets at least quarterly as well as on an ad-hoc basis when required.
-The Chief Risk reports monthly to the SLT and quarterly to the Board Risk and Remuneration Committee and to the Board.
+Governance over the Group's risk management is provided by the ERC, chaired by the Chief Risk Officer, which meets at least quarterly as well as on an ad-hoc basis when required.
+The Chief Risk Officer reports monthly to the SLT and quarterly to the Board Risk and Remuneration Committee and to the Board.